 It is also traditional in many parts of France to eat a large meal that includes crepes or waffles.
 Some people in the United Kingdom celebrate the day, known as Pancake Day, with games and races that involve tossing pancakes in the air.

 Shrove Tuesday in Lithuania is a folk celebration to rejoice end of winter.
 During this celebration attention is concentrated on chasing away winter with all its “evils”.
 It is also observed in other European countries such as the Czech Republic, Shrovetide processions are still part of folklore celebrations.
-Children in countries such as Estonia and Finland enjoy the day outdoors on Shrove Tuesday, mainly engaging in activities such as sledding.
+Children in countries such as Estonia and Finland enjoy the day outdoors on Shrove Tuesday, mainly engaging in activities such as sledging.
 A typical Finnish meal on this day may include pea soup and blini, or rich pancakes.

 Like in Finland, also Estonians traditionally make pea soup on Shrove Tuesday.
 In addition, almost everybody prepares or at least eats buns with whipped cream.